Hyperscaling of Fidelity and Operator Estimations in the Critical Manifold

+Such results lead to a conceptual tension that must be resolved: on one hand, since the fidelity between states of different QFTs is guaranteed to be zero, Eq. (\ref{bound}) seems to be unsuitable for providing any strong bounds.
+On the other, the physical notion that the \textit{local} states of theories with similar interaction couplings only have small differences suggests there should still be a way of bounding the error of expectation values of suitable observables.

-We solve this conundrum by focusing on localized operators, those that either only act non-trivially on a bounded region of space (or have an arbitrarily small effect outside it, see \cite{haag, Buchholz:1995gr} for technical details).
-Consider observables acting on a region of total volume $V_{s}$ and let us compare their expectation values in the ground states of QFTs with Hamiltonians given by $H$ and $H+g\int_{\mathbb{R}^{d-1}}h_{int}$.
+We resolve this by focusing on localized operators, those acting on a region of total support volume $V_{s}$ and comparing their expectation values in the ground states of QFTs with Hamiltonians given by $H$ and $H+g\int_{\mathbb{R}^{d-1}}h_{int}$.
 For the perturbed Hamiltonian, the operator averages will not change by much if we replace the additional interaction term by $\int_{R}h_{int}$, where $R$ is a region containing the (effective) support of the operators and has total volume greater than, but of the order of, $V_{s}$.
-The reason for this is that, given the decay with distance of correlations between operators in QFT ground states \cite{pct, duncan, lieb, hastingscorr}, the removal of the region outside of $R$ in the interaction will produce errors that are suppressed as $V_\sigma$ increases.
+The reason for this is that, given the decay with distance of correlations between operators in QFT ground states \cite{pct, duncan, lieb, hastingscorr}, the removal of the region outside of $R$ in the interaction will produce errors that are suppressed as $V_s$ increases.
 Concretely, we show in the End Matter that the discrepancy between this estimation and the correct result is smaller than order $\mathcal{O}(V_{s}^{-1})$.

 The insight, then, is that if the interaction $\int_{R}h_{int}$ reproduces the expectation values of interest with minimal error, we only need the fidelity between the ground states of the original Hamiltonian and such a truncated perturbation in order to use Eq. (\ref{bound}) as planned.
 As proven in the End Matter, this newly defined ``local fidelity" satisfies